Please note that this product was withdrawn from the Community register of designated orphan medicinal products in May 2014 on request of the sponsor.

 The evaluation of the effects of adeno-associated viral vector containing the human alpha sarcoglycan gene in experimental models is ongoing.

 At the time of submission of the application for orphan designation, no clinical trials in patients with alpha sarcoglycanopathy had been initiated.

 Adeno-associated viral vector containing the human alpha sarcoglycan gene was not marketed anywhere worldwide for alpha sarcoglycanopathy or designated as orphan medicinal product elsewhere for this condition, at the time of submission.

-According to Regulation (EC) No 141/2000 of 16 December 1999, the Committee for Orphan Medicinal Products (COMP) adopted on 10 September 2008 a positive opinion recommending the grant of the above-mentioned designation.
+In accordance with Regulation (EC) No 141/2000 of 16 December 1999, the COMP adopted a positive opinion on 10 September 2008 recommending the granting of this designation.